 Liberated Words began life as a one-day curated screening as part of MIX – Merging Intermedia Conference 2012 at Bath Spa University, which Sarah and Lucy also founded and co-organised (and were on the steering panel for Mix II in 2013).

-Sarah Tremlett, videopoet, artist and writer on art and videopoetry, co-founded Liberated Words with the performance poet and novelist Lucy English.
+Sarah Tremlett, videopoet, artist and writer on art and videopoetry, co-founded Liberated Words with the spoken word poet and novelist Lucy English.

 Described as a ‘visual philosopher’ by Karina Karaeva, (Video Curator, National Centre for Contemporary Art, Moscow) for her work experimenting with the aesthetics of text in film and relational subjectivity (matternal philosophy, Springer, 2009), she has been known since 2005 for researching and defining the term ‘contemplative’ poetry films, developed in her thesis on rhythm and poetry film.
 She has also been innovative in implementing poetry film projects e.g. between schools in English, Media and Dance; with autistic teenagers and also combining creative writing with teaching English.
 She is passionate about inclusional philosophy, redressing balance in social and environmental issues and bringing poetry film to a wider audience.